Resource material › Our Policy Advice Areas › Local Government Policy

 - Government response to the Auckland Spatial Plan (released 20 July 2012)

 - Government Decisions in Response to the Royal Commision on Auckland Governance - Cabinet Papers

 (Includes 'Water Issues' - released 5 November 2009)

 - Monitoring and evaluating the Auckland governance reforms

-The following two reports provide a framework for the Department of Internal Affairs and other stakeholders to undertake ongoing evaluation and monitoring of the Auckland governance reform process and its outcomes.
+The following two reports provide a framework for stakeholders to undertake ongoing evaluation and monitoring of the Auckland governance reform process and its outcomes.
 They were developed by the Department of Internal Affairs and Martin, Jenkins and Associates in 2010.

 Further InformationMore information about the Local Government portfolio and its issues:

 - Road encroachments guidance (March 2016) - A current, best-practice example for managing and approving road encroachments

 - Improving Local Government Transparency, Accountability and Fiscal Management - Cabinet Paper (April 2009)

 - Briefing for the Incoming Minister of Local Government.
 For a hard copy version please email: email@example.com